10.12.2025

 Responsibility, Guilt, and a Request

-We are very grateful to have received encouraging feedback from many customers that we were not to blame for this bug.
-That honors you, and it is true: we are not to blame for this bug.
-But now, as our customers, you don't have a contract with Juniper Networks, but with us.
-And it doesn't live up to our own standards if our network — for whatever reason — almost completely fails.
-We would like to make a clear distinction between guilt and responsibility here, and We are responsible for the "end product".
-That's why we don't simply record it under "Shit happens", update the software, and continue as before, but think about what we should have done in practice to correctly catch such a type of error.
-In this case, we have derived a whole bunch of concrete measures.
+We are very grateful to have received encouraging feedback from many customers saying that we are not to blame for this bug.
+That is very kind of you, and it is true.
+However, as our customers, you do not have a contract with Juniper Networks, but with us.
+And it does not meet our own standards if our network – for whatever reason – fails almost completely.
+We would like to make a clear distinction here between blame and responsibility, and we bear responsibility for the "end product".
+Therefore, we are not simply chalking this up to "shit happens", updating the software, and continuing as before, but are considering what we could have done specifically to correctly intercept this type of error.
+In this case, a whole bag of measures has fallen out.

 Of course, we also received negative feedback, a whole lot, actually.
 And we understand that such an outage is always bad.
 Nevertheless, in the face of various allegations, we must take the opportunity to clarify what can be expected of us — and what not:

-Our network is designed for 99.99% availability — that is our claim.
-And frankly, we didn't live up to that, because at the end of November last year, there was already a Problem caused by a large-scale network attack And the bottom line was that these two incidents left us with an annoying 99.98%.
-By contract, we owe most of our customers "only" 99.9% on an annual average, although for most products, this is of course due to more aspects than just network availability.
-And yes: Everyone can expect significantly more than 99.9% network availability from us.
-We're doing everything realistic to get towards 100%, but we can't promise that there will never be a disruption again.
-And that's why we're not doing that.
-What we can promise is that we will address issues like this properly.
-That we communicate what happened and derive improvements so that the exact same mistake doesn't happen again.
-Nevertheless, anyone who needs (almost) 100% uptime must take this into their own hands and must not depend on a single provider.
-To the best of our knowledge and belief, there is still no web hosting company on this planet with 100% availability.
-So when (a few) individuals accuse us that such a network failure costs tens of thousands of euros, we want it to be clearly classified: Then the fault is not ours.
-We have known the industry for over 15 years now and can confidently say that we really go the extra mile for our customers.
-Not only in terms of availability, but also, for example, in terms of response times in the event of faults, which are normally in the range of seconds 24/7/365.
-We are probably the most annoyed ourselves when such disruptions occur despite all precautionary measures, but we cannot 100% prevent them.
+Our network is designed for 99.98% annual average availability — that is our goal.
+And, to be honest, we have not lived up to that goal, because at the end of November last year, there was a problem due to a large-scale network attack, and the bottom line is that these two incidents left us with an unfortunate 99.98%.
+Contractually, we owe most of our customers "only" 99.9% on an annual average, although for most products this is of course based on more aspects than just network availability.
+And yes: everyone can expect significantly more than 99.9% network availability from us.
+We are doing everything realistic to get closer to 100%, but we cannot promise that there will never be another disruption.
+And that's why we don't.
+What we can promise is that we will deal with problems like this appropriately.
+That we will communicate what happened and derive improvements so that exactly the same mistake is not repeated.
+Nevertheless, anyone who needs (almost) 100% uptime must take matters into their own hands and not be dependent on a single provider.
+To the best of our knowledge, there is no web hosting company on this planet that offers 100% availability.
+So when (a few) individuals accuse us of costing them tens of thousands of euros due to a network disruption, we want to make it clear that the fault does not lie with us.
+We have been in the industry for over 15 years and can confidently say that we really go the extra mile for our customers.
+Not only in terms of availability, but also, for example, in terms of response times to disruptions, which are normally in the range of seconds, 24/7/365.
+We are probably the most annoyed when such disruptions occur despite all our precautions, but we cannot prevent them 100%.

-We also want to address the "demand" of some customers to only carry out any commits on our network devices at night.
+We would also like to address the "demand" of some customers that all commits on our network devices should only be carried out at night.
 First of all: Our message on the status page ("major outage when we committed a regular change in our edge network") was not good.
-It has led to misunderstandings; specifically, to the assumption that we deployed some high-risk major change in the middle of the day.
-We generally don't do that: If we see a risk somewhere (i.e.: can foresee that theoretically Something happens might), we will announce appropriate maintenance work on our status page.
-But if we expect zero impact to the best of our knowledge and belief, we won't do that.
-Commits on our routers and switches aren't unusual; they happen dozens of times a day.
-To deliver new servers, IP networks, BGP sessions, and so on.
-There is definitely still a middle ground, and that includes many commits on the edge network where we say "nothing can happen, but the commit has time and we therefore prefer to do it late."
-That also happens several times a week — without interruption, otherwise we wouldn't be doing it.
+It led to misunderstandings; specifically, to the assumption that we had deployed some kind of risky major change in the middle of the day.
+We never do that: if we see a risk somewhere (i.e., if we can foresee that something could theoretically happen), we announce the corresponding maintenance work on our status page.
+But if we expect zero impact to the best of our knowledge and belief, we don't do that.
+Commits on our routers and switches are nothing unusual; they happen dozens of times every day.
+For the delivery of new servers, IP subnets, BGP sessions, and so on.
+There is definitely something in between, and that includes many commits in the edge network where we say "nothing can happen, but the commit has time and we'd rather do it late".
+That also happens several times a week – without any problems, otherwise we wouldn't do it.

-In order to prepare our network for the integration of EQUINIX POP, we have upgraded line cards in recent weeks, launched several dark fibers and new upstreams, migrated traffic to them, switched off other routes for maintenance purposes, and started implementing MPLS to (modernize) our locations and routers.
-None of this caused any problems and that was exactly what we assumed when making the commit here.
-Unfortunately, the dumbest things happen where you least expect them.
-And during our announced maintenance 99% of the time, it's so relaxed and running according to plan that we sometimes worry about unnecessary "overcommunication" with maintenance announcements.
+In order to prepare our network for the integration of the Equinix POP, we have upgraded line cards, put several dark fibers and new upstreams into operation, migrated traffic to them, shut down other routes for maintenance purposes, and started implementing MPLS for the (modernized) networking of our locations and routers over the past few weeks.
+None of this caused any problems, and that was exactly our assumption with the commit in question.
+Unfortunately, the most ridiculous things happen where you least expect them.
+And that's despite the fact that 99% of our announced maintenance runs so smoothly and according to plan that we sometimes worry about engaging in unnecessary "overcommunication" with maintenance announcements.

-In the end, you shouldn't forget: We now serve customers all over the world — what is one night's rest is prime time for another.
-Network disruptions are therefore always very unfavorable and can therefore always be avoided, and if we fail to do so, work through them accordingly.
-Just like here.
-We won't stop learning from our mistakes and minimizing them, but we don't want to raise unrealistic hopes of 100% uptime.
-With a small wink: Even the largest cloud and CDN providers in the world have gone through life absolutely not without failure in recent weeks — and that's just as okay.
+Finally, it's important to remember that we now serve customers all over the world – what is nighttime for some is primetime for others.
+Network disruptions are therefore always very inconvenient and must always be avoided, and if we are unable to do so, we must deal with them accordingly.
+As we did here.
+We will not stop learning from our mistakes and minimizing them, but we do not want to raise unrealistic hopes for 100% uptime.
+With a little wink: Even the world's largest cloud and CDN providers have not been completely failure-free in recent weeks – and that's perfectly fine.